nrfconnect/sdk-nrf/samples/nrf9160/serial_lte_modem/README.rst

  * Support for generic proprietary AT commands
  * Support for BSD Socket proprietary AT commands
+ * Support for TCP/UDP proxy proprietary AT commands (optional)
  * Support for ICMP proprietary AT commands
  * Support for GPS proprietary AT commands
- * Support for MQTT Client proprietary AT commands
+ * Support for MQTT client proprietary AT commands
+ * Support for FTP client proprietary AT commands
  * Support for communication to external MCU over UART

 All nRF91 modem AT commands are also supported.